keen-on-design/vue-flash-message/README.md

 this.flashWarning('Spawning too much alerts is a bad UX');
 this.flashInfo('Live long and prosper');
 ```
-You if you don't want to spoil your components with these methods,
+If you don't want to spoil your components with these methods,
 you can switch them off by using createShortcuts config option.
 ```javascript
 Vue.use(VueFlashMessage, {